GIScience/openrouteservice/docker/README.md

 Or to change the PBF file when restarting a container:

-1. change the path `/ors-core/data/osm_file.pbf` is pointing to
+1. change the path `/ors-core/data/osm_file.pbf` is pointing to to your new PBF
 2. set the `BUILD_GRAPHS` variable to `True`

 E.g.